 What does this mean for SEO?

 I’m in the process of writing another blog post about Website Optimisation being the new frontier of SEO.
-Current SEO paradigms are often one dimensional and focussed on the wrong metrics.
-SEO providers driving traffic to a site just won’t cut it any longer and even client’s expectations and understanding needs to change.
+Current SEO paradigms are often one dimensional and focused on the wrong metrics.
+SEO providers driving traffic to a site just won’t cut it any longer and even client’s expectations and understanding need to change.
 SEOs need to be helping clients build sticky, high traffic websites with strong conversion goals to really make their website work for them.

 Here are some tips to optimise for Instant Previews for Webmasters and SEOs who go that extra step with actual site optimisation:

 - Clear content layout and navigation.
 This is 101.

 - Use of heading and subheadings appropriately to cue users

 - Check for issues with the preview of your page, are their pop-ups in it?

 - The no snippet meta tag will prevent Google from displaying the Instant Preview.